Respect for Human Rights

 Within the Asahi Group supply chain, “consideration for human rights” has been set out as part of the CSR Principles for Asahi Group Suppliers, and we require that our suppliers adhere to this.

-When acquiring new business partners, we look into the same information that is covered by the Supplier CSR Survey, and agree to contracts once we have requested that they adhere to the CSR Principles for Asahi Group Suppliers.
+When acquiring new business partners, Asahi Breweries looks into the same information that is covered by the Supplier CSR Survey.
+All suppliers are required to adhere to the CSR Principles for Asahi Group Suppliers before contracts are concluded.

-In addition, we use many opportunities for communication to explain our CSR Principles for Asahi Group Suppliers and deepen our suppliers’ understanding of human rights.
+In addition, we use a variety of communication channels to present our CSR Principles for Asahi Group Suppliers and deepen our suppliers’ understanding of human rights.

 Consultation Service regarding Human Rights